 The GSP identifies the need for ongoing monitoring and filling of data gaps.
 The monitoring programs are a critical element of GSP implementation.
 The GSAs intend to implement the monitoring programs described in Chapter 4 (Monitoring Networks) to track conditions for the applicable sustainability indicators discussed in Chapter 3 (Sustainable Management Criteria).
-The GSP has identified monitoring networks for groundwater levels, water quality, and subsidence; representative monitoring Network data will be collected and used to determine whether Undesirable Results are occurring, to better characterize basin conditions, to-identify trends, and to determine if adaptive management is necessary.
-Monitoring GSP preparation specifically for this purpose.
+The GSP has identified monitoring networks for groundwater levels, water quality, and subsidence; representative monitoring sites have been selected and minimum thresholds have been established.
+Monitoring Network data will be collected and used to determine whether Undesirable Results are occurring, better characterize basin conditions, identify trends, and determine if adaptive management is necessary.
+Monitoring data will be managed using the Merced Data Management System (DMS) developed during GSP preparation specifically for this purpose.
 The GSP Monitoring Networks make use of existing monitoring programs and develop further monitoring to continue characterization of the Subbasin.
 As described in Chapter 4 (Monitoring Networks), key components involved in the implementation of the Monitoring Network activities for the Merced GSP by relevant Sustainability Indicator include: